sanitaras/algows/README.md

 </pre>

-## Docker: deploy algows as a service
+## Docker deploy algows as a service

 Algows is available at Docker HUB.